Kevin Kehily: Coaching career

 Kehily's occupation as a physical education instructor resulted in him being appointed trainer of the Cork senior hurling team in 1975.
 Over the following three seasons Cork secured three successive All-Ireland Championship titles.
 Kehily also had a spell in charge of the Courcey Rovers club before returning as Cork senior hurling team trainer in 1993.

+Death

+Kehily died after a long illness on 18 August 2024, at the age of 74.